 The quickest way to get between these destinations in South East Asia is to fly.
 If you have time on your side and want a more cultural experience you could instead get a bus/coach or train (between some places), which will take a bit longer but should also be cheaper.
 During my visits to South East Asia I have done both.
 I’ve flown between cities, and I’ve got night trains and also taken a few buses.

-Head to Google Flights or Momondo to start your search and find the cheapest and easiest connection.
+Head to Google Flights, CheapOair, Momondo or KAYAK to start your search and find the cheapest and easiest connection.
 Booking flights is safe and easy to do online.

 - Buses and Trains:

-I recommend doing this through your hotel or hostel at the destination, or visit one of the many travel agents you will find (they are everywhere in major cities).
-Due to the uncertainty of which sites are legit I wouldn’t recommend booking buses and trains online in South East Asia unless you are confident the site is trustworthy.
-However I’ve now been to South East Asia numerous times and found the travel agents and the hotels really good and it was easy to book transport through them.
+You can often book trains and buses through hotels and hostels at the destination or visit one of the many travel agents you will find (they are everywhere in major cities).
+You could also book on sites such as 12go.asia.
+When booking online be sure to look at reviews and check the website is legit.
+However, I’ve now been to South East Asia numerous times and found the travel agents and the hotels really good and it was easy to book transport through them.

 Country 1: Thailand